-Certifications are a topic that can be a bit confusing to people new to the aviation industry - unlike many other subjects, aviation certifications are required in any position where you're working on aviation equipment.
+Certifications are a topic that can be a bit confusing to people new to the aviation industry - unlike many other subjects, aviation certifications are often required in any position where working on aircraft.

 Because of this, certifications are extremely important, and if you're looking to a pursue a career working on aircraft, make sure your study path includes a section to help you prepare for the certifications.